pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 Azure Static Web Apps (SWA) builds and deploys web apps from a code repository.
 Azure works directly with Githu or Azure Devops to watch a branch on your repository.
 When you push a commit or accept a pull request, your app is built and deployed to Azure.
 When you build web apps with SWA, your static assets are deployed to a CDN that serves files from geographically distributed points.

 Static web apps can be built with popular frameworks that don't require server-side rendering, such as React, Angular, and Vue.
-A web applications typically include HTML, JavaScript, images, and CSS.
+Web applications typically include HTML, JavaScript, images, and CSS.
 In addition to these assets, you can create API endpoints hosted in an Azure Function.

-The key things to remember with SWAs is that your application is built from a repo
+The key thing to remember with SWAs is that you build the application from a repository.

 Let's jump into Azure Static Web Apps!

 ### Build and deploy

-For this example, we'll use Visual Studio Code, the [Azure Static Web App Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps), and a [Github](https://github.com/) account.
+We'll use Visual Studio Code's [Azure Static Web App Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) and a [Github](https://github.com/) account.

 **Step 1**: Install the [Azure Web Static Web Apps](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) extension.
 Follow the instructions to authorize Visual Studio Code to access your Github account.

 **Step 2**: Create a web application

 For convenience, we can use the Azure template for generating web applications.
-Click on this [link](https://github.com/staticwebdev/vanilla-basic/generate) to generate a basic HTML application.
+Click on this [link](https://github.com/staticwebdev/vanilla-basic/generate) to generate a basic React application.

 ![Generate app from template](./react-basic.png)